solo-io/gloo/docs/content/guides/traffic_management/destination_types/delegation/_index.md

 {{< /mermaid >}}

-Routes defined at any level *must* inherit the prefix delegated to them, else Gloo will not consider the config tree valid:
+Routes defined at any level *must* inherit the prefix delegated to them, else Gloo Edge will not consider the config tree valid:

 {{<mermaid align="left">}}
 graph LR;